Paul-Dempsey/pachde-CHEM/doc/index.md

 ### Custom themes

 If you're adventurous, you can try creating a custom theme.
-Each theme is defined a JSON file in the `pachde-CHEM/res/themes` folder.
+Each theme is defined in a JSON file in the `pachde-CHEM/res/themes` folder.
 These are plain-text files you can edit in any text editor.

 To make your own custom theme, make a copy of one of the predefined themes and edit away.
-**Dark** is the best one to start from becuase it contains an entry for every theme-able element in CHEM.
+**Dark** is the best one to start from becuase it should contain an entry for every theme-able element in CHEM.
-The name of your theme file should match the "name" item at the top of the JSON file.
+The filename of your theme file should match the "name" item at the top of the JSON file.

-If you make a mistake while editing like a JSON syntax error, Rack will crash on startup with a diagnostic error message in the log with a hint of what went wrong.
+If you make a mistake while editing, like a JSON syntax error, Rack will crash on startup with a diagnostic error message in the log with a hint of what went wrong.
 Don't worry, Rack and your computer are not permanently damaged.
 Just fix the error and try again.
-When working on a theme, it can be helpful to run Rack from the console using -d to see the log on the console isntead of in the log file.
+When working on a theme, it can be helpful to run Rack from the console using the `-d` command-line option (debug mode) to see the log on the console instead of the log file.

 You don't have to restart Rack to see results of each change as you work.
 Choose **Hot-reload themes** in the right click menu or press F5 after clicking on a CHEM module.